k6aman/Data-Extraction-from-Wikipedia---Profiling-Top-U.S.-Companies-by-Revenue/README.md

    - Cleaned and preprocessed the data to ensure consistency and accuracy.
 This included handling missing values, correcting data types, and renaming columns for clarity.
    - Transformed the data into a Pandas DataFrame, which is a powerful data structure for data manipulation and analysis.

+3. **Data Storage:**
+   - Saved the transformed data into a CSV file (Excel format) using Pandas' built-in functionality.
+This facilitated easy sharing and future use of the data in various applications.

 **Key Achievements:**

 - Successfully automated the process of extracting and transforming web data into a structured format.
 - Demonstrated proficiency in using Beautiful Soup and Requests for web scraping.
 - Utilized Python Pandas to effectively manipulate and organize the data.
+- Ensured the data's accessibility and usability by saving it in a widely-used CSV format.

 **Outcome:**

-This project showcases my ability to perform web scraping and data transformation using Python.
-It highlights my skills in working with real-world data, handling web content, and utilizing powerful data manipulation libraries to prepare data for further analysis.
+This project showcases my ability to perform web scraping, data transformation, and data storage using Python.
+It highlights my skills in working with real-world data, handling web content, and utilizing powerful data manipulation libraries to prepare and store data for further analysis and usage.